its2easy/animate-sprite/README.md

 Demo - [codepen](https://codepen.io/its2easy/pen/VwvVRed)

-**animate-sprite** is a library (11kb without gzip) without built-in UI which allows to animate a sequence of frames that looks like 3d.
+**animate-sprite** is a library (11kb without gzip) without built-in UI which allows to animate a sequence of frames that looks like 3d rotation.
 It supports playing full animation sequence, play specified number of frames, rotate an image by the mouse and touch; and exposes an API to programmatically control the animation.